 ANSWER: Providers should submit requests for cash assistance using the attached form located here.
 MSHN will consider the request based on available resources.
+Please see the guidance above for further clarification.

 Project Assert

 QUESTION: Where do Project ASSERT coaches fall in the Executive Order "prohibiting visitors that are not necessary for medical care?"